 A Flint Rock Recreational Use Permit is a type of limited entry permit that is required in order to participate in outdoor recreational activities on the Flint Rock Wildlife Management Area (WMA).
 Except for hunting, permit holders and their spouses or dependent children may participate in other activities on Flint Rock WMA, though the spouse and dependent children must be in the company of the permit holder.
 Only permit holders and one dependent child under the age of 16 may hunt.
 Recreational access is allowed only during periods open to hunting and seven days before each open hunting season.
 Recreational use permits also include a management area permit.

-- Cost: $0.00 to apply, $206.00 per permit.
+Cost: $0.00 to apply, $206.00 per permit.

-- Group Applications: Group applications are NOT allowed for this permit type.
+Group Applications: Group applications are not allowed for this permit type.

-- Preference Points: There are no preference points for this permit type.
+Preference Points: There are no preference points for this permit type.

-- Transferability: Flint Rock recreational use permits are NOT transferable.
+Transferability: Flint Rock recreational use permits are not transferable.